AbstractEyes/OpPrison-Blessings/README.md

 # Abstract-pvpingtokens

-These are an integrated underlying enchantments system based on pickaxe upgrades for an OP Prisons server.
+These are an integrated underlying enchantments system based on a passive providing item that can be upgraded.

 The original pvpingtokens rebuilt with configcore and reditems.